jaalfaro/node-bcrypt-user/README.md

 Return whether or not the user already exists in the database.

+#### user.find(cb)
+* cb {Function} first parameter will be an error or null, second parameter contains a user or null if not found.

+Return a user from the database.

 #### user.verifyPassword(password, cb)
 * password {String} the password to verify
 * cb {Function} first parameter will be an error or null, second parameter